Adam Bamme: Political career

 Bamme held a variety of political offices over the course of his life.
 He was one of the Sheriffs of the City of London in 1382–3, and an alderman for, successively, Aldersgate Ward (1382–3), Cripplegate Ward (1384-5, 1387–8), Cheap Ward (1388–1393), and Lime Street Ward (1393 until his death).

-Bamme served his first term as mayor in 1390, succeeding William Venour.
-During this term, Bamme negotiated the purchase of a very large quantity of grain to store in anticipation of future shortages in the city.
-This act was quite popular with the city's citizens, and helped gain Bamme a second term in 1397.
+Bamme served his first term as mayor in 1390, succeeding William Venour, who was in a different faction in City politics of the time.
+During this term, Bamme negotiated the purchase of a very large quantity of grain which were sold on at fixed prices to those in need during national food shortages.
+This act was popular with the city's citizens, and helped gain Bamme a second term in 1397.
 Also during his first term, he issued a proclamation to silence the ongoing political dispute between the supporters of two previous mayors, Nicholas Brembre and John Northampton.

 Death

 Bamme did not finish his second term as mayor.
 He died in office on 6 June 1397, and Richard II chose his replacement, Richard Whittington.
 He was buried at St George Botolph Lane.